 “In face-to-face training the trainer feeds off the audience.
-In virtual training, they are now ‘at the table.’
+In virtual, they are now ‘at the table.’
 You’re just one of them.
-You’re leading them through that conversation instead of being ‘the trainer.'”
+You’re leading them through that conversation instead of being ‘the trainer.’”

 For more on how Integrity Solutions is finding innovative, virtual ways to transform sales training for organizations committed to creating value for customers, watch this three-minute video.

-To subscribe and be notified about future Integrity Solutions sales podcasts, sign up here.
-Our podcasts can also be found on Spotify, iHeartRadio, Google Play or wherever you get your podcasts.
+Find all of our podcast episodes here.
+The Mental Selling podcast can also be found on Apple Podcasts, Spotify, iHeartRadio, Google Podcasts or wherever you get your podcasts.